While there are many other challengers -- most notably Microsoft's Power -- the choice for buyers of self-service...

 Though the two self-service BI products have had the same general development targets over the last couple of years, that doesn't mean there's no daylight between them.
 When weighing Tableau vs. Qlik BI and visualization tools, there are still strength and weaknesses to both products.

-Former Qlik executive Donald Farmer, who now heads analytics consultancy TreeHive Strategy in Woodinville, Wash., said Qlik still has the edge on enterprise functionality.
-In particular, he said it has strong capabilities for setting up repeatable reports, managing data access and scaling to handle large workloads.
+Former Qlik executive Donald Farmer, currently the principal at TreeHive Strategy, said Qlik still has the edge on enterprise functionality.
+In particular, he said it has strong self-service BI capabilities for setting up repeatable reports, managing data access and scaling to large workloads.

 Donald Farmerprincipal, TreeHive Strategy

 On the other hand, he said, Tableau has more data connectors, enabling users to connect live to data sources like Teradata and SAP HANA.
-The Tableau software also still has an edge in data visualization features, according to Farmer.
+The software also still has an edge in visualization features, according to Farmer.
 In addition, customers typically report positive experiences working with the company, which has helped Tableau develop a strong and devoted fan base among its users.

 "Qlik has been much more scalable than Tableau, and that's been a strong differentiator," Farmer said.
 "Tableau's advantage is that people love it.
 It's well designed."

 Over the past few years, Qlik's Associative Engine gave it a clear advantage for higher-end applications.
 The company built its software around the data engine specifically to help it support enterprise-class BI and data visualization use cases.

 But Tableau claims that Hyper, which it added earlier this year, will enable its software to also scale to much larger use cases, including things like IoT analytics and other advanced analytics.
-Tableau executives have been explicit about how the new data engine is intended to position Tableau for more enterprise adoption -- and put the company on par with Qlik at the engine level as part of the Tableau vs. Qlik Sense battle.
+Tableau executives have been explicit about how the data engine is intended to position Tableau for more enterprise adoption -- and put the company on par with Qlik at the engine level as part of the Tableau vs. Qlik Sense battle.